forcedotcom/salesforcedx-templates/contributing/developing.md

   1. based on `main` and will be
   1. squash-merged into `main`.

-- Hot-fix branches are an exception.
-  - Instead we aim for faster cycles and a generally stable `develop` branch.

 ### Making Pull Requests

 Take a look at [CONTRIBUTING](../CONTRIBUTING.md) doc for making and merging pull requests.

 ## Developing Plugin

+To test the plugin locally, you have a few options.

+# Option 1: Run the command from the bin/run directory

-To test plugin locally, use `bin/run` in place of `sfdx`.
+From within the Templates project, use `bin/run` in place of `sfdx` from within the `plugin-templates` package.
 For example:

 ```sh
 ./bin/run force:apex:class:create --classname 'TestClass' --template 'DefaultApexClass' --outputdir ./testsoutput/myApex/
 ```

+# Option 2: Update your project's Templates reference

-To test plugin locally with Salesforce CLI, add `"@salesforce/templates": "file://path/to/packages/templates"` to the plugin's `package.json`.
+If your project calls the `templates` package directly, you can add `"@salesforce/templates": "file://absolute/path/to/salesforcedx-templates/packages/templates"` to the plugin's `package.json`.
+Re-install dependencies to pull in the local files.

-Link your plugin to Salesforce CLI:
+# Option 3: Update your CLI

+Finally, you can link your plugin to Salesforce CLI, so that when the command is invoked from the CLI, it will use your local plugin.
+From the top level of salesforcedx-templates:

 ```sh
 sfdx plugins:link .